WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 ```
 It's always a good idea to `df.head()` to see how the first few rows of the data frame look like.
 Also, note that you should replace `'path/iris.data.txt'` with that of the directory where you saved the data set.

 Next, it would be cool if we could plot the data before rushing into classification so that we can have a deeper understanding of the problem at hand.
-R has a beautiful visualization tool called `ggvis` that we will use to create 2 quick scatter plots of __sepal width vs sepal length__ and __petal width vs petal length__.
+R has a beautiful visualization tool called `ggplot2` that we will use to create 2 quick scatter plots of __sepal width vs sepal length__ and __petal width vs petal length__.

 ```r
 # ============================== R code ==============================